 - Clients can assess whether the service is affordable or not.

 - There are no surprises of fees skyrocketing, and there is full disclosure on how much the final cost will be.

 On the downside, a price war with other firms and attorneys can ensue.
 There are also other disadvantages of fixed fee work.
 One downfall is that firms are at the discretion of how long the work takes to complete.
 In a nutshell, this means that the fee will still be the same, regardless of how long it takes and the effort undergone.

 Paradoxically, when charging by fee the amount of time taken to complete the task is the key factor to consider.
 For instance, a law firm charges a flat fee for a Will service that it believes will take them two weeks.
 If it then takes five extra days to complete, the firm is not operating a profitable business.
-Perhaps, the largest myth around fixed fees is that time is irrelevant.
+Perhaps the largest myth around fixed fees is that time is irrelevant.
 Some firms decide to charge by fee because they wish to avoid charging by time, as they do not feel comfortable doing so.
-Although, when charging by fee, time is of essence.
+Although, when charging by fee, time is of the essence.